io-gui/io/docs/tsdoc/classes/EventDispatcher.md

 # Class: EventDispatcher

-`EventDispatcher` responsible for handling listeners and dispatching events.
+Internal utility class responsible for handling listeners and dispatching events.
+It makes events of all `IoNode` classes compatible with DOM events.
 It maintains three independent lists of listeners:
-  1. `protoListeners` specified as `get Listeners()` class declarations.
+ - `protoListeners` specified as `get Listeners()` class declarations
-  2. `propListeners` specified as inline properties prefixed with "on-"
+ - `propListeners` specified as inline properties prefixed with "on-"
-  3. `addedListeners` explicitly added using `addEventListener()`.
+ - `addedListeners` explicitly added using `addEventListener()`

 ## Constructors